blockchain-etl/tezos-etl/docs/index.md

 # Overview

-Tezos ETL lets you convert blockchain data into convenient formats like JSON, CSV and relational databases.
+Tezos ETL lets you convert blockchain data into convenient formats like JSON and relational databases.

 Data is available for you to query right away in Google BigQuery.